Experiments with magnets and our surroundings

 4. The most accurate method is to use a software package that will calculate the field in the space around a magnet or electromagnet and plot the field lines or display shaded areas corresponding to the strength of the field.

-Ansoft Corporation has a great software package which can simulate the fields and forces surrounding permanent magnets and electromagnets.
+Ansoft Corporation had a great software package which can simulate the fields and forces surrounding permanent magnets and electromagnets.
 The following diagrams show the results of some simulations created using the Ansoft Maxwell 2D Field Simulator program.
-(Maxwell is a registered trademark).
-Check their web site to obtain your own, FREE Student Version of this program!!!
+(Maxwell is a registered trademark). contact me to obtain a free copy of this Student Version of this program!!!

 Here is a pdf of a Basic User Manual I created to help you use